 hybrid market circumstances.

-Transitional prospects refer more to what future brings.
+Transitional prospects refer more to what the future brings.
 Transition actually means marking the processes of change towards:

-democratic political system;
+a democratic political system;

 privatization and the dominance of private ownership;

-market led economy and market mechanisms;
+a market-led economy and market mechanisms;

 clear class division and uneven distribution of resources.

-The confusing overlap of these conditions has been especially aggravating economic order producing: (1) low economic growth, (2) high public debt, (3) high unemployment rate and (4) poverty germination.
+The confusing overlap of these conditions has especially aggravated the economic order, producing: (1) low economic growth, (2) high public debt, (3) a high unemployment rate and (4) poverty germination.
 Such as the case is, the overall social situation is represented by rather spontaneous urbanization, ad hoc definition (or merely formalization) of public interest and the institutional adjustments to prevalent illegal construction and occupation of space (?).

 Urban actors and stakeholders: Strategic behaviours and political power relations are identified as the pillars of top-down urban planning practice.
-They aim at enabling dialogue between: investors, citizens, local authorities, and planning bodies. (?).
+They aim at enabling dialogue between: investors, citizens, local authorities, and planning bodies (?).

-Even though the sole purpose of political structure, authorities, and political bodies is to define and protect public interest, it usually is not the case.
+Even though the sole purpose of the political structure, authorities, and political bodies is to define and protect public interest, this usually is not the case.
 More often than not,

 political actors act on behalf of political parties, movements and leaders, lobbysts or in the worst case of real estate investors (?).
-Consequently, in Serbia urban planning professionals are those who handle and balance different interests.
-Unfortunately, as a result of the biased institutional relations and emphasized institutional hierarchy, they usually serve only as a technical body, staff to pursue investors’ wishes.
+Consequently, in Serbia urban planning professionals are those who handle and balance various interests.
+Unfortunately, as a result of biased institutional relations and an emphasized institutional hierarchy, they usually serve only as a technical body, the staff to pursue investors’ wishes.
 Therefore, it is important to establish a two-way, meaningful dialogue between: investors, citizens, local authorities, and planning bodies.

 In this respect, the key top-down actor and stakeholder groups active in Savamala are :

-municipal authorities;
+Municipal authorities;

-city authorities;
+City authorities;

-national authorities;
+National authorities;

-city planning departments (architects, town planners, engineers, public administrators);
+City planning departments (architects, town planners, engineers, public administrators);

 Ministry of Construction, Transportation & Infrastructure;

-Professional association (architects, town planners, engineers, artists);
+Professional associations (architects, town planners, engineers, artists);

 Universities and educational institutions;